How to Spend the Best 2 Days in Kyoto

 The best way to get to Kyoto Station is via the Shinkansen bullet train, the Tokaido Shinkansen, directly from Tokyo Station.
 This direct commute costs around 14.170 JPY, roughly $100.
 If you have a JR Pass, this commute is covered!

-Read to discover if you actually need the Japan Rail Pass.
+Read to discover if you actually need the Japan Rail Pass for your upcoming Japan trip.

 Where to Stay in Kyoto

-When in Kyoto, you simply must stay in a traditional Ryokan!😍 In terms of area, I strongly recommend the Shimogyo Ward – which is essentially the heart of Kyoto, and you’ll be close to the Kyoto Station.
+When in Kyoto, you simply must stay in a traditional Ryokan! 😍 In terms of area, I strongly recommend the Shimogyo Ward, which is a great central location and close to the Kyoto Station.

 Is it worth going to Kyoto for 2 days?